joytalentless/scooter-service/README.md

 # Mobility Functions

+__Deprecation notice: This API has been deprecated.
+See API documentation for more information__

 The Entur-Mobility app is an api that contains two endpoints.
 * `scooters` close to a user-specified location.
 * `prices` for mobility services such as scooters and city bikes.